Management Discussion and Analysis

 PT Unggul Indah Cahaya Tbk (UIC)

-UIC has three production units of Alkylbenzene (AB) with a production capacity of 270,000 MT per year consisting of 180,000 MT Linear Alkylbenzene (LAB) and 90,000 MT Branched Alkylbenzene (BAB).
-AB is the active substance in detergents which is the basic ingredient of surfactants which function to release dirt that sticks to the surface of the material.
+UIC has three production units of Alkylbenzene (AB) with a production capacity of 270,000 MT per year.
+AB is the active substance in detergents which is the basic ingredient of surfactants which functions to release dirt that sticks to the surface of the material.

 Production Process: Normal Paraffin converted to Olefin is reacted with benzene using HF Acid as catalyst.